• Skip to main content

 Even if you have no sores or other signs of syphilis, it can still be damaging your body on the inside.

 Syphilis germs stay in your body until you get treated.
-If you don’t get treated, you can pass it on to anyone you have sex with.
+If you don’t get treated, you can pass it on to anyone you have sex with and if you get pregnant, your baby.

 Let your partners know